clojure-goes-fast/clojure-goes-fast.com/content/site/kb/profiling/clj-async-profiler/basic-usage.md

   going to happen.
 The default is `:cpu` which stands for regular CPU profiling.
   See [Event types](#event-types).
 - `:threads` — if true, the profiling data will be presented for each thread separately.
-Note that this does not improve the resolution of the profile, it only separates the results by-thread.
+Note that this does not improve the resolution of the profile; it only separates the results by-thread.
 - `:interval` — sampling interval in nanoseconds.
 The default is 1000000, which means one millisecond.
-You can try setting it closer to 100 microseconds to increase the resolution of the profile, but the operating system will unlikely let you reduce it further.
+You can try setting it closer to 100000 (100 microseconds) to increase the resolution of the profile, but the operating system probably won't let you reduce it further.
 Also, decreasing the interval increases the profiling overhead.
-To obtain more data, running the profiler for longer is better than tampering with the sampling interval.
+To obtain more data, running the profiler for longer is usually better than tampering with the sampling interval.
 - `:framebuf` — the buffer size in bytes that the profiler internally uses, defaults to 1000000 (1MB).
 You can try increasing this value if your profile shows many `[frame_buffer_overflow]` samples; otherwise, you don't have to